-5.3.3 Monitor and Assess Performance
+5.3.3 Monitor System Performance

-MO 3, Requirement Category C: The performance of activities supporting the program will be periodically monitored and assessed to ensure procedures are being adhered to and the intent of the activities are being met.
+MO 3, Requirement Category 3: The performance of activities supporting the program will be periodically monitored and assessed to ensure the expected performance of the activities are being met.

 The success of the program is supported by quality procedures and training to prepare performing personnel.
 To accomplish objectives, the actions taken by performing personnel have to complete the desired tasks, be performed in a safe manner, and achieve the intent of operation.
 Experience has shown actual performance can vary on an individual and crew basis and can evolve away from the intent of operation.
-This category of requirements ensures activities are performed such that the intent of the operation is accomplished.
+This category of requirements ensures activities are performed such that the intent of the operation is being met.